Advanced Research Topics in E-Business (2025 Fall)

 Use of AI Tools

 WARNING: For any part of the content (respectively, any word) you have put in an assignment or report, I will ask for your reason and explanation why this part of content (respectively, the specific word) has to be added.
-If you fail to do so, your assignment (respectively, group project) score will be zero.
-Nevertheless, your assignment (respectively, group project) score will be zero if you fail to give the source for any part of the content you have added in your assignment (respectively, group project).
+If you fail to do so, your assignment (respectively, project) score will be zero.
+Nevertheless, your assignment (respectively, project) score will be zero if you fail to give the source for any part of the content you have added in your assignment (respectively, project).